AdobeDocs/document-services/src/pages/index.md

 ### Adobe PDF Accessibility APIs

-### Auto-tag PDF content to improve accessibility.
+### Create and evaluate accessible PDFs at scale.

-This AI-powered API automatically tag tables, paragraphs, lists, headings and more to improve the reading experience of native or scanned PDFs with assistive technologies.
-It also identifies the reading order to ensure the logical flow of information with multiple columns or elements across pages.
-Apply this to document backlogs or new document workflows and move towards compliance with greater ease.
+Use the Auto-Tag API to automatically tag tables, paragraphs, lists, headings, and more, and establish a logical reading order for native or scanned PDFs.
+Use the Checker API to evaluate PDFs and generate actionable reports showing which checks passed, failed, or require manual review.

 - [Try the demo](https://acrobatservices.adobe.com/dc-accessibility-playground/main.html)
 - [Learn more](/src/pages/apis/pdf-accessibility-apis)